david-jankoski/pearls-before-swine/README.md

----
-title: "README.md"
-author: "David Jankoski"
-date: "19 september 2017"
-output: html_document
----

-- this repo has some short fun fun functions that when called show a random Pearls Before Swine comic.
+- this repo has only 1 short but fun fun function that when called show a random Pearls Before Swine comic.

+### ideas

-- to do: website actually has more comics, maybe add that as fun arg.
+- website actually has more comics, maybe add that as fun arg.

+- rename fun to something short and more useful e.g. every now and then when working and starting to get tired - type in `comic()` to get some random comic in viewer pane.

+- check out that xkcd pkg for the tests

+- maybe make a pkg as well (check before if smth similar exists?)